das-developers/das2dlm/README.md

 ## Current Functionality

-As of v0.5, three intended API functions have not been written (see [the wiki](https://github.com/das-developers/das2dlm/wiki)) for details.
+As of v0.5, two intended API functions have not been written (see [the wiki](https://github.com/das-developers/das2dlm/wiki)) for details.
+Furthermore FFTW based spectral densities from das2C are not yet accessable.

 ## Package Install